Ocean State Job Lot

-Ocean State Job Lot (abbreviation: OSJL or simply Job Lot) is an northeastern American chain of discount closeout retailers founded in Rhode Island in 1977.
+Ocean State Job Lot (abbreviation: OSJL or simply Job Lot) is a northeastern American chain of discount closeout retailers founded in Rhode Island in 1977.
 In addition to its origin state, it operates stores throughout the Northeastern United States, including Connecticut, Massachusetts, Pennsylvania, New Hampshire, Vermont, Maine, New York, and New Jersey.
 The company is headquartered in North Kingstown, Rhode Island.

 Etymology

 The name of the company derives from Rhode Island's nickname, "The Ocean State", and from "Job Lot", which means a miscellaneous group of articles.

 Description

 Founded by Marc Perlman, Alan Perlman, and Roy Dubs in 1977 as a single store, it currently operates 145 stores in the US and has more than 5,600 associates.
 Its selection of merchandise comprises a variety of discounted household goods, apparel, pet supplies, kitchen pantry staples, and seasonal products (holiday, gardening, patio, pool and beach supplies); a majority of these items are unsold and/or excess merchandise purchased in bulk from other retailers such as Walmart, Publix, or Target that are then sold at deeply discounted prices.

-Ocean State Job Lot was founded in 1977 in North Kingstown, Rhode Island by Marc Perlman, Alan Perlman, and Roy Dubs.
+Ocean State Job Lot was founded in 1977 in North Kingstown, Rhode Island, by Marc Perlman, Alan Perlman, and Roy Dubs.

 After Ames went bankrupt in 2002, Ocean State Job Lot expanded by buying many of its former locations in New England.
 In 2017, 2018, and 2020, the company was on the Forbes's list of “America's Best Midsize Employers”.
 In 2017, the company completed a 500,000 sqft expansion of its warehouse in North Kingstown, making it the building with the largest footprint in Rhode Island with a total of 1,250,000 sqft.
 As of 2018, the company generated nearly $700 million in annual sales.
 Most recently in 2019, the company expanded into Pennsylvania by acquiring former Toys "R" Us locations.